Belize City

 Belize City is the largest city in Belize.
 It was once the capital of the former British Honduras.
 According to the 2022 census, Belize City has a population of 63,999 people.
 It is at the mouth of the Haulover Creek, which is a distributary of the Belize River.
 The Belize River empties into the Caribbean Sea 5 mi from Belize City on the Philip Goldson Highway on the coast of the Caribbean.
 The city is the country's principal port and its financial and industrial hub.
-Cruise ships drop anchor outside the port and are tendered by local citizens.
 The city was almost entirely destroyed in October 1961 when Hurricane Hattie swept ashore.
 It was the capital of British Honduras (as Belize was then named) until the government was moved to the new capital of Belmopan in 1970.

 History

 Belize City was founded as "Belize Town" in 1638 by English lumber harvesters.
 It had been a small Maya settlement called Holzuz.
 (Note: Jolsus in modern Mayan orthography.)
 Belize Town was ideal for the English as a central post because it was on the sea and a natural outlet for local rivers and creeks down which the British shipped logwood and mahogany.
 Belize Town also became the home of the thousands of African slaves brought in by the English (later the British, beginning in 1707) to toil in the forestry industry.
 It was the coordination site for the 1798 Battle of St. George's Caye, won by the British against would-be invaders, and the home of the local courts and government officials up to the 1970s.
 For this reason, historians often say that "the capital was the colony", because the center of British control was here.

+In the 20th-century, the British Empire's influence was studied by the Belize City House of Culture and Downtown Rejuvenation Project which revealed the colonial etymology.
+"Orange Street" was directly named after the Orange Order, an Ulster-Scots Protestant fraternity originating in Loughgall, County Armagh.

 This sentiment remains true today.
 Even though people like Antonio Soberanis Gómez, George Price and Evan X Hyde all lobbied to take their movements outside, and other ethnic groups such as the Garifuna and Mestizos sprang up elsewhere in the country, people looked to Belize Town for guidance.